 The rune stones are unique in the Nordic context.
-The two rune stones have different stories, and are from the tenth century and are placed in the small town Jelling west of Vejle.
-The stones reflect the transition from paganism to Christianity and are regarded as Denmark`s birth certificate, and figure of Christ is visible on one of the runic stones.
+The two rune stones have different stories, are from the tenth century, and are placed in the small town of Jelling west of Vejle.
+The stones reflect the transition from paganism to Christianity and are regarded as Denmark`s birth certificate, and the figure of Christ is visible on one of the runic stones.

-On the other bigger rune stone, which was raised by King Gorm`s son, Harald Bluetooth in memory of his parents, and is therefore called the Harold Bluetooth`s stone.
+The other bigger rune stone was raised by King Gorm`s son, Harald Bluetooth, in memory of his parents, and is therefore called Harold Bluetooth`s stone.
 On this, you find a story, which describes a central event in the history of Denmark - the conquest of Denmark and Norway, and the King's acceptance of Christianity on behalf of his people.
 For that reason, the stone is often called "Denmark's Certificate of Baptism", where you also can see the figure of Christ.

-Bluetooth technology, used everywhere in mobile phones and computers for wireless communication, is named after Harald Bluetooth, an old Viking king from Denmark, and it could be due to his communicative skills in bringing warring factions together.
+Bluetooth technology, used everywhere in mobile phones and computers for wireless communication, is named after Harald Bluetooth, an old Viking king from Denmark.
+It could be due to his communicative skills in bringing warring factions together.

 Today’s Jelling Church is a Romanesque church, built around 1100 and built on the site of Harald Bluetooth’s original church from the 900s AD.

-The monuments are bordered by hundreds of white concrete pillars which show where the King Harald`s royal estate was placed just nearby the monuments.
+The monuments are bordered by hundreds of white concrete pillars, which show where King Harald`s royal estate was placed just nearby the monuments.

 The Royal Jelling visitor`s centre is located close to the monuments.
 In the amazing Kongernes Jelling experience centre, you can explore the world of the Vikings and the exciting history of the Jelling Monuments in an interactive exhibition.
 With digital technology, you can experience how the Vikings lived around 1,000 years ago in Jelling.
-In the special exhibitions different cultural and natural aspects are highlighted in relation to the monuments outside.
+The special exhibitions highlight different cultural and natural aspects concerning the monuments outside.

 The technology gives a unique and super modern sensory experience regarding the life of the Vikings.
-It is possible to imagine how it had been to sitting around the fireplace listen to stories to the life as Viking going to war.
+It is possible to imagine how it had been to sit around the fireplace listening to stories of the life of Vikings going to war.

-The Viking Market in Jelling is a real Viking heritage festival, where you can find crafts, enjoy food and drinks at the Viking Long House, watch Viking horse shows with real Viking Age horses, also called Icelandic horses.
-Here you can discover the Viking in you - also by visiting the Kongernes Jelling experience centre, you can get to know the world of the Vikings in interactive exhibitions.
+The Viking Market in Jelling is a real Viking heritage festival, where you can find crafts, enjoy food and drinks at the Viking Long House, and watch Viking horse shows with real Viking Age horses, also called Icelandic horses.
+Here you can discover the Viking in you - also, by visiting the Kongernes Jelling experience centre, you can get to know the world of the Vikings through interactive exhibitions.